Frequently Asked Questions (FAQ)

 Do you offer peer counseling?

-No, but the Geneseo Healthguards, a student group of trained peer educators, work with our Coordinator of Health Promotion.
-Also, you may want to consider Pathways, a peer advocacy program run by students.
+No, but the Geneseo Healthguards, a student group of trained peer educators, work with our Coordinator of Health Promotion to provide health-related outreach programs and events.
+Also, you may want to consider Pathways, a peer-to-peer advocacy program run by students.

 I have/think I have Attention Deficit/Hyperactivity Disorder (AD/HD, formerly ADD)--can I use your services?